modifyhq/user-docs-content-example/new-to-modify/02-create-and-collaborate.md

 - using an artifact's `id` like so `[id-goes-here]`
 - using the Link MDX component like so `<Link artifactId="..."/>`
-- or by adding a relationship to front matter like so:
+- or by adding a relationship to frontmatter like so:

 ```yaml
 ---